sark106/docker/README.md

 We have a prebuilt docker image at https://registry.hub.docker.com/u/sagemath/sage/.
 Docker will automatically download and use it if you ask it to run the `sagemath/sage` image.
-There are two ways to use the image.
-First, if you just start it interactively then it will bring up a Sage command
+So just running the following command will bring up a Sage command line without having installed anything before (except docker of course):
-line:

     docker run --rm -i -t sagemath/sage

-Any arguments after the `sagemath/sage` are passed to sage.
+All arguments after the `sagemath/sage` are passed to sage.
 If you want to run a sage notebook server you probably want to run it detached `-d` instead of interactively `-i`, which you can do like
 this: